qawatake/obsidian-core-search-assistant-plugin/README.md

 | `Shift + Space` | Set search options. |

 The hotkeys above are available only in the search mode, so don't worry about overwriting your hotkey settings.
+To exit the search mode, press `Esc` or click any part of the screen other than the input form.

 ## Auto Preview
 There are three options for auto preview.